preshly/Web_Tech_Lab_Project/README.md

 		->Project_Flask_App\

-		->Chatbot, this is the folder containing the cloned website\
+			->University_website_folder, this is the folder containing the cloned website\
+			->Other files and folders\

 		->Other files and folders\